Toshinaki/MATLAB_PTB_Questionnaire/README.md

 ### --2016/09/07 update--
 Changed:
-- Mainloop: As you can see, the Mainloop.m file now contains almostly nothing.
+- Mainloop: As you can see, the Mainloop.m file now contains almost nothing.
 And there is a new folder names "Mainloop parts".
-Choose the parts you want to use in the experiment and paste the part to Mainloop.m.
+Choose the parts you want to use in experiment and paste the part into Mainloop.m.
 (Tired of switch command for different devices so I seperated the file for each devices available.
 The keyboard support is not completed now, though it's not difficult to implement it)
+- Instruction: Since more than one input device may be used in an experiment, the old way in which I get the instructions with device name won't be useful any more.
+There will be a file named "instructions.txt" and the old getInstruc.m will try to locate it and read the instructions.
+And the rest remains same.

 Added:
 - Generate files to save experiment data.
 See the helperFuncs/savedata for more details.